MOH investigating case of 16-year-old who suffered cardiac arrest nearly a week after COVID-19 vaccination

 READ: Side effects, infection risks and post-COVID-19 school life: Tackling vaccine concerns for kids

-The Expert Committee on COVID-19 Vaccination noted in a separate statement on Monday that the 16-year-old suffered a cardiac arrest, shortly after a "strenuous weightlifting session" at a gym.
+The Expert Committee on COVID-19 Vaccination noted in a separate statement on Monday that those who are diagnosed with myocarditis after they have had an mRNA COVID-19 vaccine should not receive further doses of mRNA COVID-19 vaccine.

-It reiterated that all those who have received any dose of the mRNA COVID-19 vaccines, in particular adolescents and younger men, should avoid any exercise or strenuous physical activity for one week after vaccination.
+"While most persons with vaccine-related myocarditis observed locally and internationally have mild symptoms and make an uneventful recovery, it is possible that the condition may be aggravated by factors or strenuous activities that may affect the heart," said the committee.

 These people should also promptly seek medical attention during this period if they develop chest pain, shortness of breath or abnormal heartbeats, said the committee, adding that all doctors should also be vigilant around such clinical presentations after vaccination.

+The Expert Committee previously recommended on Jun 11 that vaccinated individuals, in particular adolescents and younger men, avoid strenuous physical activity for one week after their second dose of the mRNA COVID-19 vaccines.

-The updated recommendations were made given the “emerging data on the small risk of myocarditis and pericarditis” observed after vaccination with mRNA COVID-19 vaccines, the committee added.
+The updated recommendations to include those who have taken their first dose were made given the “emerging data on the small risk of myocarditis and pericarditis” observed after vaccination with mRNA COVID-19 vaccines, the committee said on Monday.

 READ: 7 more private clinics selected to offer Sinovac COVID-19 vaccine: MOH